Car Engine Performance

 Your engine needs just three things to run: air, fuel and spark.
 That said, it's easy to see why the intake manifold -- the component your engine breathes through -- is so important.

-A cold air intake is a fairly inexpensive modification and a lot easier to install than most other engine mods.
-But what does a cold air intake actually do?
+A cold air intake is an inexpensive modification you can add to your engine that will give it more power.
+But what does it actually do?

 Does static timing your engine sound a little too intimidating?
 Well, if you can pop the hood and easily identify your engine's distributor and timing belt, you're probably up to the challenge.